ylchen0622/TPCN/README.md

 11 physicochemical properties of terpenoids were calculated by RDKit.
 And the average value of the physicochemical properties of terpenoids from different content ranges was calculated.
 ### >>> 4 glycosylation analysis
 Deglycoside processing of terpenoids in the TPCN database.
-* SRU parameters:\n
+* SRU parameters:
 java -jar "SugarRemovalUtility-jar-with-dependencies.jar" -i "filename" -t "3" -remTerm "false" -presMode "1" -oxyAtomsThres "0.4"
 ### >>> 5 similarity analysis
 #### 5.1 Similarity analysis (Calculation)
 Using RDKit to calculate the similarity between terpenoids in the TPCN database based on Daylight fingerprint and Tanimoto coefficient.